massimocaprinali/cloud-foundry-public/liberty-updates.md

 * In the cloudAutowiring feature, a bug that caused resource injection errors in some applications was fixed.

 ### October 3, 2014: Updated Liberty Buildpack v1.5-20140923-1143
 * With the updated buildpack, the applications can now use the Liberty beta features, including WebSocket 1.0, Servlet 3.1, or JAX-RS 2.0.
-For more information, see [Using the beta features](usingBetaFeatures.html).

 ### September 30, 2014: Updated Liberty Buildpack v1.4-20140908-1803
 * The buildpack now provides support for ElephantSQL and ClearDB MySQL Database third-party services.
 The auto-configuration support also works with posgresql and mysql experimental services.
 With the new total of 13 services, the auto-configuration support in the Liberty buildpack makes it quicker and easier to consume {{site.data.keyword.cloud_notm}} services in Liberty applications.